galpt/gpt-anma/README.md

 You might want to explore all the available text files and see what's inside them.

-The `your-juns-base-personality.txt` file is used to tell ChatGPT how do you want it to response to your questions.
+The `your-ai-base-personality.txt` file is used to tell ChatGPT how do you want it to response to your questions.

 The `your-question-here.txt` file is used to store your questions before sending them to OpenAI's APIs.